-A 'Little Woman' Graphic Novel Is Coming Out — And It's Going To Be Way More Diverse Than The Original
+A 'Little Woman' Graphic Novel Is Coming & It's Way More Diverse Than The Original

 For a century and a half, Little Women has been adored by young girls who could see themselves in one of the four March sisters.
 Now, a whole new generation will be able to experience that remarkable feeling of being seen and understood, because Louisa May Alcott's classic novel is getting a graphic novel makeover, and the changes will resonate with a broad and diverse range of modern readers.